worktheclock/replit.github.io/Teams/InputOutput.md

 ![Image showing exact test passing ](/images/teamsForEducation/input-output-tests/exact-test-pass.png)

 When a student submits a project without running the tests first, they will get a notification asking them to run tests first or submit anyway.
-This is a reminder for students to test their work before submitting as it will give them a good inidcation whether the work they did is correct.
+This is a reminder for students to test their work before submitting as it will give them a good indication whether the work they did is correct.

 ![Image showing submit without running test](/images/teamsForEducation/input-output-tests/submit-without-testing.png)